 - It doesn’t include any development from our end.

 SMTP provides the easiest solution to send emails and messages to people all over the world.
-Bulk emailing is possible only via SMTP servers and it is one of the most money-friendly means of sending out emails to a vast number of people at a time.
+Bulk emailing is possible only via SMTP servers, and it is one of the most money-friendly means of sending out emails to a vast number of people at a time.

 This has been a guide to the SMTP Protocol.
-Here we discussed the working, command, types, and advantages of SMTP with detail explanation.
+Here we discussed the working, command, types, and advantages of SMTP with a detail explanation.
 You can also go through our other suggested articles to learn more –